🔌 Antitone Galois connection#

 - join(*others)#

-Return the supremum of this element and the others.
+Return the supremum of this element and the given elements.

 - Parameters: